 Within each NLPA, the Delta Institute conducted field-level implementation scenarios to identify hypothetical areas suitable for a suite of soft and hard best practices such as mulch tillage, no-till, cover crops, filter strips, and grassed waterways.

-The quantity and size of these BMPs were determined so that all field-level implementation scenarios from the 12 NLPAs totaled milestone annual phosphorus reduction goals of 25% (or 5,990 pounds) and 35% (or 3,386 pounds).
-These
+The quantity and size of these BMPs were determined so that all field-level implementation scenarios from the 12 NLPAs totaled milestone annual phosphorus reduction goals of 25% (or 5,990 pounds) and 35% (or 8,386 pounds).
+These reduction goals were based on previous total phosphorus loading of 23,960 pounds/year, which has since been refined to 16,652 pounds/year.

-annual reduction goals are for annual edge-of-field phosphorus reductions and do not account for delivery to Big Green Lake.
-Furthermore these reduction goals were based on previous total phosphorus loading of 23,960 pounds/year, which has since been refined to 16,652 pounds/year.
+The annual reduction goals are for annual edge-of-field phosphorus reductions and do not account for delivery to Big Green Lake.
 Finally, these reduction goals are not tied to water quality standard-based goals and will need to be modified when required reduction goals are better understood.

-The Phosphorus Prioritization Plan estimated a potential funding gap range to reduce phosphorus by 25% and 35%.
-The funding range was based on provided EQIP funding at the 25%, 50%, and 75% level, as detailed in Table 10.
+The Phosphorus Prioritization Plan estimated a potential funding gap range to reduce phosphorus by 6,990 pounds and 8,310 pounds (equivalent to a 25% and 35% reduction in phosphorus loading; base loading for this study assumed to be 23,960 pounds per year).
+The funding range was based on provided EQIP funding at the 25%, 50%, and 75% level, as detailed in Table 10, for the implementation period of 2016-2025 (for a 25% reduction from 23,960 pounds) and 2016-2035 (for a 35% reduction from 23,960 pounds).

 Table 10.
 The Phosphorus Prioritization Plan estimates a $112,700-$488,300 funding gap to reduce phosphorus by 5,990 pounds and a $332,850-$1,442,300 to reduce phosphorus by 8,386 pounds).